-Several studies of this kind have been reported, but perhaps the most crucial is that of Haenszel and Kurihara (1968) on Japanese migrants to the United States and Hawaii, and on their descendants (Tables II and III).
+Several studies of this kind have been reported, but perhaps the most crucial is that of Haenszel and Hillhouse (1959) on Japanese migrants to the United States and Hawaii, and on their descendants.
 The interpretation of cancer mortality rates for migrants themselves is complicated for three reasons.
 Firstly, their variable periods of exposure to the environment of their countries of origin may be critical.
 Secondly, they, more than their children, are likely to cling to eating and other habits followed since birth.
-Thirdly, people who chose to migrate may be temperamentally different from those who do not; this fact, or the insecurity they feel in the host country, may perhaps lead them to smoke or consume alcohol to a greater degree than those who do not migrate.
+Thirdly, people who choose to migrate may be temperamentally different from those who do not; this fact, or the insecurity they feel in the host country, may perhaps lead them to smoke or consume alcohol excessively.
 The same difficulties apply with much less force to the offspring of migrants.